 The MRCS milestone is proof that you have the skills, knowledge, and leadership qualities to progress higher in this field.
 This exam determines your ability to complete specialist surgical training.

 Therefore, MRCS exams assess candidates based on surgery principles and basic sciences.
 As a surgical trainee, you need to pass and complete every stage to pursue a career in Ireland and the UK.
-In fact, the Certificate of Core Surgical Training helps you in your career endeavors anywhere in the world.
-Even if you decide to complete the in India, you will receive better opportunities in your specialty.
+In fact, the Certificate of Core Surgical Training helps you in your career endeavors anywhere in the world, including India, where pursuing a fellowship in general surgery can open doors to better opportunities in your specialty.

 How is The MRCS Exam Conducted?

 Previously, every Royal College of Surgeons of Ireland and the UK conducted the exam separately.
 However, only recently the MRCS exam has become an Intercollegiate Basis.
 This also means that you receive an edge over other applicants when moving to countries like Singapore, UK, Middle East, Canada, etc.